JB Pritzker, Governor, State of Illinois

 Free Application for Federal Student Aid (FAFSA®)

 The Free Application for Federal Student Aid (FAFSA®) serves as the application for the MAP grant.
 Each student who reports Illinois as their state of legal residence automatically applies for MAP when completing the FAFSA annually.
-The FAFSA should be completed as soon as possible after October 1* prior to the academic year that starts on or after July 1.
+The FAFSA should be completed as soon as possible after it becomes available* for the academic year for which assistance is being requested.
 Returning MAP recipients (i.e., students who received MAP funds during the prior academic year and continue to meet all eligibility requirements) who submit their FAFSAs by that academic year’s priority deadline date (set by ISAC annually) will receive priority access to appropriated MAP funds.
-The 2023-24 priority deadline date for returning applicants was December 1, 2022.

 * Due to the FAFSA Simplification Act, which was enacted into law as part of the Consolidated Appropriations Act of 2021 and amended by the Consolidated Appropriations Act of 2022:

-• up to 20 different colleges may be listed on the online 2024-25 FAFSA, and have information sent to them; and
+• up to 20 different colleges may be listed on the online 2024-25 FAFSA, and have information sent to them (up to ten school choices may be listed on the online 2023-24 FAFSA); and

 Alternative Application for Illinois Financial Aid